 Wageningen Economic Research: secure data storing and sharing

-The data champions interviewed so far all show different practices – and different strengths – when it comes to the four aspects of WUR’s new data policy: planning, storing, archiving, and registering.
+The data champions interviewed so far all show different practices – and different strengths – when it comes to the four aspects of WUR’s new data policy: planning, storing, archiving, and i will do your homework for free.
 The data champion of this blog post, Jos van den Puttelaar from Wageningen Economic Research, is doing especially well in terms of data storage.
 He and his colleagues use solutions offered by WUR’s FB-IT that allow secure storage and sharing – while taking into account the sensitivity of their data.

 Psychology and food intake: personal data